-If your application is rejected, you may appeal the decision within 30 days of the notification of rejection.
+If your application is rejected, you may appeal the decision within 15 days of the notification of rejection.
+Detail the reasons for your appeal in a letter to support your rebuttal.
+A simple email stating that you wish to appeal is NOT acceptable.

-Your appeal must be emailed to the appeals chair noted in the rejection letter.
+Email your letter to the appeals chair noted in the rejection letter.
 All rejected applications are provided an overview of the application deficiencies.
 Please be advised, this is a brief overview and may not be reflective off ALL examples of deficiencies within the application.